edvinpontuslarsson/hbg-works-kodtest/replacementReadme.md

 ## Solution Description

-A web form for course applications.
+A web form for course applications for companies.
 1 or more participants needs to be added.

 ### Extra features